-1 Scientists are epistemic consequentialists about imagination
+2. Scientists are epistemic consequentialists about imagination

 According to epistemic consequentialism, states of affairs are the focus of normative evaluation.
 Right cognitive acts are defined as those that promote (or more strongly, maximize) good states of affairs (Ahlstrom-Vij and Dunn 2014; Berker 2013; Goldman 1986; Kagan 1992, 1997).
 There is no agreement about what exactly the epistemic good is, but a number of authors take it to be accurate belief.
 On this view, if one can sew in an additional accurate belief into one's doxastic quilt, ceteris paribus, one should.
-Other options for the epistemic good include true belief and approximately true belief, though plausibly we could add states like knowledge and understanding as well.
-Epistemic consequentialism goes from a theory about value to a theory about action via something like the following norm: we ought to perform whatever cognitive action best promotes the epistemic good.
+Other options for the epistemic good include true belief and approximately true belief, and plausibly knowledge, understanding, and epistemic ability are also candidates.
+Epistemic consequentialism goes from a theory about value to a theory about what one ought to do via something like the following norm: We ought to perform whatever cognitive action best promotes the epistemic good.

-Just as in ethics, there are two main flavours of epistemic consequentialism: direct and indirect.
+Just as in ethics, there are two main flavors of epistemic consequentialism: direct and indirect.
 According to direct epistemic consequentialism, acts are right or wrong depending on how well they promote epistemic value.
 This is the analogue of act utilitarianism.
-According to indirect epistemic consequentialism, rules for action (e.g., "be sensitive to evidence!") are right or wrong depending on how well they promote epistemic value.
+According to indirect epistemic consequentialism, rules for action (e.g., "be sensitive to evidence!") are right or wrong depending on how well they (tend to) promote epistemic value.